adeshrai6/adeshrai6/README.md

 - 🐧 Unix
 - C/C++

-### You can find my projects down this page they use Languages like Java, HTML,CSS and JavaScript
+### You can find my projects on this page they use Languages like Java, HTML, CSS and JavaScript